b-45/Algorithms/README.md

 #### Pseudocode
 - declare a function and give it a string as parameter
-- use the `split` method to covert the string into an array
+- use the `split` method to convert the string into an array
 - use `reverse` method to reverse the items in the array
 - then use the `join` method to convert the array back into a string
 - return the string